- Science, History, Geography

 - All Classes

-Through nature based activities such as games, nature crafts, bug hunts, awareness trails, species identification, scavenger hunts, learning about historical use of natural materials and many other Forest School inspired activities, I aim to support children in gaining a sense of belonging to their environment, in attributing value to their local environment and it’s significance through space and time.
+Barbara aims to support children in gaining a sense of belonging to their environment, in attributing value to their local environment and its significance through space and time.

-I am a qualified Forest School leader, hold degrees in Geography and Archaeology and a long term volunteer for the Irish Wildlife Trust.
-It is my aim to combine my knowledge of the above fields to awaken children’s interest in the environment today and ‘way back when’ - something most successfully achieved through children’s direct engagement with natural things big and small, through building a relationship with elements of the environment and recognising their value to their own lives.
+Barbara's aim is to combine her knowledge of the above fields to awaken children’s interest in the environment today and ‘way back when’ - something most successfully achieved through children’s direct engagement with nature; building a relationship with their immediate natural environment and recognising its value to their own lives.